Military deception: In fiction

 In the 2003 film Master and Commander: The Far Side of the World, the ship Surprise escapes pursuers by creating a decoy raft for nighttime use which mimics the lanterns visible on the ship's stern.

 Fictional examples of military deception include the 1966 Star Trek episode "The Corbomite Maneuver".
 When Enterprise is held by the tractor beam of an alien ship, its commander announces his intention to destroy Enterprise.
 Captain James T. Kirk informs the alien commander, Balok, that Enterprise is on a peaceful mission.
 Balok does not accept Kirk's explanation, so Kirk responds with a deceptive bluff, claiming Enterprise is outfitted with a secret doomsday device made of "Corbomite".
 Destruction of Enterprise will trigger the Corbomite device, resulting in destruction of the alien ship.
 Balok uses a smaller ship to tow Enterprise to a remote area where it can be safely destroyed.
 Enterprise breaks free from the smaller ship's tractor beam, but damages the smaller ship in the process.
 Kirk then leads a boarding party to assist the aliens.
 Kirk's party meets Balok, who is alone and says he was testing Enterprise to discern whether Kirk's claims of peaceful intentions were true.
 Satisfied by their willingness to render aid to a perceived enemy, Balok expresses a desire to learn more about humans and their culture.

 A scene from the 2000 film The Patriot depicts Patriot militia leader Benjamin Martin employing deceptive decoys when negotiating for the release of several members of his command who have been taken prisoner.
 Martin offers to exchange eighteen British officers, whom he claims are held on a hillside near the British headquarters.
 The British commander, General Cornwallis views the hill with a spyglass, observes figures in British uniforms who appear to be prisoners, and agrees to the exchange.
 After Martin and his men leave, the officer dispatched by Cornwallis to recover the British prisoners discovers they are scarecrows in captured British uniforms.

 In the 2003 film Master and Commander: The Far Side of the World, Captain Jack Aubrey of HMS Surprise is pursued by the French privateer Acheron.
 When Acheron appears likely to catch Surprise, Aubrey orders construction of a raft with sails, which contains lanterns arranged in the same pattern as those visible on the stern of Surprise.
 After night falls, a member of Aubrey's crew lights the raft's lanterns while another crewman douses the lanterns on Surprise.
 After recovering the crewman from the raft, Aubrey has it cut loose.
 The darkened Surprise then escapes on a new course while Acheron pursues the decoy.

-In the 2018 video game We Happy Few, "Arthur's Story" depicts an alternate version of World War II that includes the German military threatening the village of Wellington Wells with dummy tanks made of papier-mâché.
-The populace does not resist because it believes the threat is real.